This is the complete retail marketing calendar for the year 2023.

 - 30th July – International Day of Friendship

 - 31st July – National Avocado Day

-With everyone in holiday mode, it can be hard to get your customers attention.
+With everyone in holiday mode, getting your customers’ attention can be hard.
 Thankfully, shoppers are also online this month.
-But you may have to become a bit more specific which customers you want to target:
+But you may have to become a bit more specific about which customers you want to target:

 Book Lovers Day, World Photo Day or National Dog Day attract a wide consumer base, but with very distinct interests.
 Don’t overcomplicate it, just pick the relevant events that fit your brand.